Corps of Gendarmerie of Vatican City: Vehicles

-In 2010, Ducati presented two police motorbikes to the Gendarmeria, designed in the white and yellow colors of the Vatican.
+In 2010, Ducati presented two police motorbikes to the Gendarmeria, designed in the white and yellow colours of the Vatican.

 In September 2012, the Gendarmerie was equipped with one Kangoo Maxi ZE electric car.

-Later, in 2012 the donations of a Fiat Bravo and a Renault Kangoo led to the debut of a blue livery with a white-gold band, initially with the words "Gendarmeria Vaticana" then simply changed to "Gendarmeria".
+Later, in 2012, the donations of a Fiat Bravo and a Renault Kangoo led to the debut of a blue livery with a white-gold band, initially with the words "Gendarmeria Vaticana" then simply changed to "Gendarmeria".